lucianoengdev/Investimentos_x_Acidentes/README.md

 - Fatal crashes are relatively rare compared with total crashes, so future machine learning models must handle class imbalance carefully.
 - Investment and fatal crash reduction must not be interpreted as causal without additional statistical evidence and domain validation.
 - Traffic exposure data, such as AADT or vehicle-kilometers traveled, is not currently included.
+- Investment values must be adjusted for inflation before historical comparison; nominal values alone can be misleading.

 ## Semantic Versioning